-When you choose a PMS, it should allow patients to schedule appointments at their ease, pay their pending balances, provide access to their clinical data, x-rays, and reports, after-visit summary, patient health education information, bi-annual reminders for screenings/ check-ups, and also keep you compliant with HIPAA regulation.
+When you choose a PMS, it should allow patients to schedule appointments at their ease, pay their pending balances, provide access to their clinical data, x-rays, and reports, after-visit summary, patient health education information, bi-annual reminders for screenings/check-ups, and also keep you compliant with HIPAA regulations.

 With patients being more aware and invested in their health than before, the software can be an excellent medium for your patients to have a direct open communication channel with you.
 Also, through this software, you can grant your patients access to their dental records, which further helps patients build trust in your practice.

-While all these facilities are shared with your patient, you can use this software to collect feedback from them, which can help you improvise for better positive patient experience.
+While all these facilities are shared with your patient, you can use this software to collect feedback from them, which can help you improvise for a better, positive patient experience.

-Since some of your patients would have left work to come for their dental appointment, by providing free wi-fi, you allow them to continue with their work while they wait for their turn.
+Since some of your patients would have left work to come to their dental appointment, by providing free Wi-Fi, you allow them to continue with their work, while they wait for their turn.

-Also, with different streaming services available, you can let them browse through and watch the shows/ movies of their choice.
-This will not only entertain them during their waiting period but will keep them distracted during the dental treatments.
-These add-on services not only help your patients feel comfortable, but it adds to the positive experiences in the patient’s journey.
+Also, with different streaming services available, you can let them browse through and watch the shows/movies of their choice.
+This will not only entertain them during their waiting period, but will keep them distracted during the dental treatments.
+These add-on services not only help your patients feel comfortable, but add to the positive experiences in the patient’s journey.